MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/advanced-threat-protection/Set-AntiPhishPolicy.md

 ```

 ### -EnableTargetedUserProtection
-The EnableTargetedUserProtection parameter specifies whether to enable antiphishing protection for the users specified by the TargetedUsersToProtect parameter.
+The EnableTargetedUserProtection parameter specifies whether to enable user impersonation protection for the users specified by the TargetedUsersToProtect parameter.
 Valid values are:

-- $true: Antiphishing protection is enabled for the specified users.
+- $true: User impersonation protection is enabled for the specified users.

 - $false: The TargetedUsersToProtect parameter isn't used.
 This is the default value.